 Airstream weighs the vehicle as finished to arrive at the Vehicle Weight.
-That number is subtracted from the Gross Vehicle Weight Rating (GVWR) of the trailer and listed under "THE WEIGHT OF CARGO SHOULD NEVER EXCEED" on the tag.
+That number is subtracted from the Gross Vehicle Weight Rating (GVWR) of the trailer and listed under THE WEIGHT OF CARGO SHOULD NEVER EXCEED on the tag.
 The total weight of any and all cargo, including dealer modifications or additions, water, and propane should never exceed the number listed.

-When loading the vehicle it is important to keep the Gross Vehicle Weight

-Rating, Gross Axle Weight Ratings, Tire Weight Ratings, and Cargo in mind.
+When loading the vehicle it is important to keep the Gross Vehicle Weight Rating, Gross Axle Weight Ratings, Tire Weight Ratings (listed on the vehicle Tire Information Placard), and Cargo in mind.
 These ratings should never be exceeded.
-Your safety depends on not overloading the trailer, the trailer axles, and tires.
+Your safety depends on not overloading the trailer, trailer axles, and tires.
 See the specification section for rating list.